-Wonder Woman ends up having to say this a lot after killing Mind Controller Maxwell Lords (with the whole thing recorded and broadcast to boot), who was controlling Superman (and who could've killed everyone present in the time it took to come up with a better plan).
+Wonder Woman ends up having to say this a lot after killing Maxwell Lord (with the whole thing recorded and broadcast to boot), who was controlling Superman (and who could've killed everyone present in the time it took to come up with a better plan).
 The whole thing sets off the Crisis Crossover, Infinite Crisis.

 This is Batman's tacit justification for every time the Justice League finds out his plans to take them down should it be needed.
 Interesting because Batman helps undoing them anyway.
 He also encourages this state of mind in his protégés, especially Tim (among others, in the form of a Dangerous Sixteenth Birthday worthy of the greatest Manipulative Bastards).

 In The Long Halloween, Harvey Dent says that he did what needed to be done when he kills Falcone.

 Ozymandias from Watchmen killed millions to save billions.
 Possibly.
 The ending deliberately leaves it ambiguous as to whether his gambit ultimately succeeds.
 Regardless, he certainly believes his actions will save billions, at least until Dr. Manhattan leaves him with the words "Nothing ever ends, Adrian".

 Cyclops has spent the last decade giving up everything he believed in, from his own moral code to his own happiness and the relationship between himself and his friends, resulting in many supervillains and psychopaths being put down, causing him to be compared to Magneto, but all so he could keep the last of his kind from extinction.

 He kinda succeeds after the events in Phoenix Five.
 Kinda.